hydroper-jet/lang/spec/1.0/source/src/expressions/object-initializer.md

 **Semantics**

-The verification for the object initializer requires a context type.
 The object initializer may be used to initialize the following context types:

 * `*`
 * `Object` or `Object?`